seed-rs/seed-homepage/markdown/server_integration.md

 # Integration with Rust (backend) servers

+# This page is out of date.
+Standby.

-If pairing Seed with a Rust backend server, we can simplify passing data between server and frontend using a layout like that in the [server_integration example](https://github.com/David-OConnor/seed/tree/master/examples/server_integration) Here, we demonstrate using a single struct for both frontend and server, with [Rocket](https://rocket.rs/). as the server.
+If pairing Seed with a Rust backend server, we can simplify passing data between server and frontend using a layout like that in the [server_integration example](https://github.com/David-OConnor/seed/tree/master/examples/server_integration) Here, we demonstrate using a single struct for both frontend and server, with `Actix`. as the server.
 This is useful for reducing duplication of data structures, and allows `Serde` to elegantly handle [de]serialization.
 For example, we can use use the same struct which represents a